cityjson/specs/docs/specs.rst

     "referenceSystem": "urn:ogc:def:crs:EPSG::7415"
   }

-Be aware that the EPSG code should be a three-dimensional CRS, ie the elevation/height values should be with respect to a specific datum.
+Be aware that the CRS should be a three-dimensional one, ie the elevation/height values should be with respect to a specific datum.
-It is not possible to give a WKT string with the parameters, or any other way.

 .. note::
   Unlike in (City)GML where each object can have a different CRS (eg a wall of a building could theoretically have a different from the other walls used to represent the building), in CityJSON all the city objects need to be in the same CRS.